asrajeh/wtrans/README.md

 Make sure you install all the files to get all the functions working, If you want to use the "find silences function" you must have flask uploaded on your server.

 ## Developers tips
+-Finding siliences script is written in Python, we used Flask module for connecting javaScript and Python codes, you will find this part in JavaScript in function ```edocument.getElementById('silence').onclick ```  and in Python in this part: